hsutter/cppfront/docs/welcome/hello-world.md

     std::cout << ("Hello, " + cpp2::to_string(msg) + "!\n");  }
 ```

-Here we can see more of how Cpp2 makes it features work.
+Here we can see more of how Cpp2 makes its features work.

 **How: Consistent context-free syntax.**